andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>Step 7: Install osTicket on the VM</h2>

-1. On your VM, download osTicket-v1.15.8.zip from the following link: https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
+1.On your VM, download osTicket-v1.15.8.zip from the following link: https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6

 - Image Display of Step 7.1
 <p>